a-karma/Bogor_Workshop/DAY_1/Session2.md

 conda init
 ```
 You need to run this command only once and you should see a change in your prompt: the word `(base)` appears on the left.
-This is telling us that you are now in the conda base environment which represent the default space.
+This is signalling that you are now in the conda base environment which represent the default space.
 To activate the environment for this session, please run:

 ```sh